Skip to main content

 How does Alpha Code help banks comply with POJK 11/2022?

-We conduct detailed gap assessments against all POJK 11/2022 requirements including IT governance, risk management, cybersecurity operations, and incident reporting.
-Our deliverables include a prioritized remediation roadmap, policy templates aligned with OJK expectations, and ongoing compliance monitoring to keep you on track.
+We run detailed gap assessments against all POJK 11/2022 requirements.
+These cover IT governance, risk management, cybersecurity operations, and incident reporting.
+You get a prioritized remediation roadmap, OJK-aligned policy templates, and ongoing compliance monitoring.

 Q